-This Section contains the formulae to determine maximum deflections, maximum normal stresses in load-bearing layer and maximum shear stresses in the core for symmetric sandwich plates with isotropic core of the FRP hull structures.
-Transverse deflection of sandwich plate cylindrical bending, when exposed to local loads, not taking into account of the longitudinal bending of the plate.
-In all cases, the load shall be perpendicular to the plate plane.
+This Section contains the formulae to determine maximum deflections, maximum normal stresses in load-bearing layers and maximum shear stresses in the core for sandwich plates with isotropic core of the FRP hull structures.
+The sandwich plate cylindrical bending (Fig. 6) when exposed to local loads is considered.